typst/typst/tests/typ/layout/enum-align.typ

 16.  #box(fill: teal,inset: 10pt )[c]

 ---

-// Number align option should not be affected by the context
+// Number align option should not be affected by the context.
 #set align(center)
 #set enum(number-align: start)